-General Revenue as Percent of Personal Income, by Fiscal Year
+General Revenue as Percent of Personal Income, by Fiscal Year Compared to 1981 Baseline

-- In fiscal year 2019, total state revenue was \$4.5 billion under the Hancock refund threshold. - This is reflected in net general revenue collections, which have declined significantly as a portion of the economy (measured by Missouri personal income) since the Hancock amendment passed. - By nearly every measure, Missouri invests less in critical public services today than it did three decades ago. - Another part of the Constitution requires voters to approve taxes or fees passed by the General Assembly that exceed specific annual limits. - In fiscal year 2021, the legislature had authority to authorize tax changes that would generate up to \$111.8 million.
+- In fiscal year 2021, total state revenue was \$3.8 billion under the Hancock refund threshold. - This is reflected in net general revenue collections, which have declined significantly as a portion of the economy (measured by Missouri personal income) since the Hancock amendment passed. - By nearly every measure, Missouri invests less in critical public services today than it did three decades ago. - Another part of the Constitution requires voters to approve taxes or fees passed by the General Assembly that exceed specific annual limits. - In fiscal year 2023, the legislature had authority to authorize tax changes that would generate up to \$132.8 million.

-Tax Credits Cost Missouri Over \$618 Million Each Year
+Tax Credits Cost Missouri Over \$579 Million Each Year

-Tax Credits Redeemed by Category in FY 2021in millions
+Tax Credits Redeemed by Category in FY 2022 in millions